Skip to content

 » READ MORE: Temple men’s conference tourney hopes in jeopardy after sixth straight loss

-Temple women: Temple is 7-10 entering its final regular season game Saturday vs. Florida Atlantic.
-The Owls are minus-97 in point differential in seven games vs. the top four teams in the conference.
+Temple women: Temple is 7-10 entering its final regular-season game Saturday at home against Florida Atlantic.
+The Owls are minus-97 in point differential in seven games against the top four teams in the conference.

-Penn women: The Quakers are 6-7 in the Ivy and have one game remaining, but they have already been eliminated from qualifying for the four-team tournament.
+Penn women: The Quakers are 6-7 in the Ivy and have one game remaining, Saturday at home against Brown, but they will not qualify for the four-team league tournament.